 v34-36.
 Jesus now gives a short teaching parable to explain the thrust of his exhortation.
 The parable pictures the application of vigilance.
 Being on guard, being alert, watching, is not just describing expectant waiting, but rather standing ready and prepared for the master's return.
 The master leaves his house in the care of his servants.
 Each has their assigned task which is to be faithfully executed.
 The door-keeper is to keep watch, waiting to open the door at the master's return.
 The master can return at any time, so there is no possibility for safe-slacking.
 He can return at any time during the four watches of the night.
 If he comes unexpectedly, don't be found sleeping.
 So, the point of the parable is "watch" - be prepared for the Master's return.

 v37.
-The final verse widens the exhortation to include the church rather than just the immediate disciples.
-We must all be prepared for the coming Son of Man.
+The final verse sums up Jesus' teaching; we must all be prepared for the coming Son of Man.

 Does an exhortation for an ongoing reliance on Jesus imply that a believer could lose their salvation?
 In Reformed churches (ie. Calvinist in theology) there is a simple answer to this question, "once saved, always saved".
 Mind you, there is little security in this view, for if a person does "fall away" from following Christ, the usual line given is, "Oh well! it just shows that they were never really saved in the first place."
 In the end, knowing we are one of God's elect (chosen, predestined for salvation by a sovereign determination of the will of God) can only be evidenced by never turning our back on Christ.
 A strict Calvinist may never be able to lose their salvation, but then they can never be sure they are saved.